 Section 1.
 General Conditions.
 A. Eligibility.
 Delete intermittent employee eligibility for vacation leave.

-However, intermittent employees shall become eligible employees for the purposes of this Article after completion of sixty-seven (67) working days in any twelve (12) month period.

 Section 2.
 Accruals.
 Technical change to delete outdated language.

-Effective July 9, 1975, for purposes of determining an employee's accrual rate, periods of suspension or unpaid non-medical leaves…
+For purposes of determining an employee's accrual rate, periods of suspension or unpaid non-medical leaves…

-Effective February 17, 1994, leave time for service to the Association in any capacity shall not be deducted for purposes of determining an employee's vacation accrual rate.
+Leave time for service to the Association in any capacity shall not be deducted for purposes of determining an employee's vacation accrual rate.

 An eligible employee reinstated or reappointed to State service within four (4) years of the date of resignation in good standing or retirement from any branch of Minnesota State government, shall accrue vacation leave with the same credit for length of service that existed at the time of such separation.
-This method shall not be used to change any length of service requirements determined prior to July 1, 1983.

 Section 2.
 Accruals.
 Clarify that Reserves is considered under the United Armed Forces language.

-At the discretion of the Appointing Authority, employees who are hired into State service from another public sector employer, including the United States Armed Forces, or from a private sector employer in a position directly related to the employee’s current State position, and who were in a vacation eligible position with that employer may be granted length of service credit in an amount up to the length of time employed by the previous employer.
+At the discretion of the Appointing Authority, employees who are hired into State service from another public sector employer, including the United States Armed Forces (includes United States Reserves), or from a private sector employer in a position directly related to the employee’s current State position, and who were in a vacation eligible position with that employer may be granted length of service credit in an amount up to the length of time employed by the previous employer.

 ARTICLE 11 – HOLIDAYS